 Grades of XM

-Course withdrawals that occur from the beginning of the sixth day of the quarter to the end of the second week (prior to 5 p.m. on Friday of the second week) will result in no entry on the permanent record (official transcript), but a mark of XM will appear with the withdrawn course on the unofficial record (academic history).
+Course withdrawals that occur from the sixth day of the quarter to the second Sunday of the quarter (prior to midnight) will result in no entry on the permanent record (official transcript), but a mark of XM will appear with the withdrawn course on the unofficial record (academic history).

 Credit is granted for courses completed with grades of D- or higher on the A–F grading system and for grades of P and S. Grades of D+, D and D-, however, represent a level of work that is unacceptable in a student’s major or minor, supporting courses for majors and minors, ENG 101, and the courses that satisfy a student’s writing proficiency requirement.
 Professional education courses, the educational psychology courses required for teacher education programs and courses required for state teaching endorsements must be completed with a grade of C (2.0) or better.

 The grade of K (incomplete) may be assigned under all grading systems.
 It may be assigned only upon request of the student and agreement of the course instructor.
-Normally it is given only to a student who has been in attendance and has been doing passing work until the final two weeks of the quarter when extenuating circumstances beyond his or her control make it impossible to complete course requirements on schedule.
-(Extenuating circumstances do not include mere lateness in completing work, the desire of a student to do extra work to raise a poor grade, etc.)
+Normally it is given only to a student who has been in attendance and has been doing passing work until the final two weeks of the quarter when extenuating circumstances beyond the student’s control make it impossible to complete course requirements on schedule.
+(Extenuating circumstances do not include mere lateness in completing work, the desire of a student to do extra work to raise a poor grade, et cetera.)